Re-introduce demosaic algorithm VNG4 to avoid noise artifacts of Pentax K200D

 - Tracker changed from Bug to Feature

 Some further investigation with ufraw shows that these artifacts can be avoided by using algorithm VNG4 for demosaicing.

 All other supported algorithms reveal the artifacts in a more or less pronounced way.

 Darktable used to support more demosaicing algorithms in the past (IIRC also VNG4) but we dropped them mainly for performance

 I convert this ticket into a feature request with an appropriate name.

-#6 Updated by Thomas Heßling about 5 years ago
+#6 Updated by Thomas Heßling over 5 years ago

 Thanks a lot for your efforts in looking into this!
 The stick-like features in the noise are what I was referring to, that's right.
 I can also confirm that the VNG4 algorithm in UFRaw is the only one not showing these features.
 It would be really helpful if gets re-added to darktable at some point.

-#8 Updated by Pascal de Bruijn about 5 years ago
+#8 Updated by Pascal de Bruijn over 5 years ago